monome/docs/norns/engine-study-1.md

 ## preparation

-If you haven't already, please [download SuperCollider](https://supercollider.github.io) on a non-norns computer to follow along with the rest of the study.
+If you haven't already, please [download SuperCollider](https://supercollider.github.io) on your primary non-norns computer.
+Though we'll eventually end up at norns, being able to quickly execute snippets SuperCollider code during the experimentation stages will provide the foundation necessary for engine construction.

 **Please note** that if you're new to SuperCollider, you'll likely make some unexpectedly loud / sharp sounds.
 To protect your ears and equipment, we recommend that you install the [SafetyNet Quark](https://github.com/adcxyz/SafetyNet), both within SuperCollider on your computer and on your norns.
 This Quark ensures that the output volume of SuperCollider won't reach levels which would damage your hearing.
-To add this to your norns, simply execute the following line from the maiden REPL, under the `SuperCollider` tab:
+To add SafetyNet to your norns, simply execute the following line from the maiden REPL, under the `SuperCollider` tab:

 ```lua
 Quarks.install("SafetyNet")
 ```

-Now, let's do a little housekeeping:
+Now, let's do a little norns housekeeping before digging into SuperCollider:

-- make sure you have SuperCollider installed on a non-norns computer
-- connect to [maiden](/docs/norns/maiden) from your non-norns computer
 - create a folder inside of `code` named `engine_study`
 - create a folder inside of `engine_study` named `lib`

 ## part 1: starting from scratch in SuperCollider {#part-1}

-We'll start by building a basic synth definition, which we'll then port into norns later on.
-Open SuperCollider, create a new file, and read on!
+We'll start by building a basic synth definition in SuperCollider, which we'll then port into norns later on.
+Open SuperCollider on your non-norns computer and create a new SuperCollider file.

 ### make a sound {#sound}